-Because of their alcohol content, these products are very useful in cleaning tons of objects, such as mirrors, tiles, glass, even your mobile screen and kitchen tops.
+Because of their alcohol content, these products are very useful in cleaning tons of objects, such as mirrors, tiles, glass, and even your mobile screen and kitchen tops.
 Expired liquid toners may also be used to clean leather products, including shoes and bags.
 Just make sure to use the non-whitening variety, and don’t use creams.

 5. Nail Polish

-Nail polishes that have reached that gloopy phase, where it can’t be applied in nice coats on the nails might seem completely useless.
+Nail polishes that have reached that gloopy phase, where they can’t be applied in nice coats on the nails might seem completely useless.
 But, it can be given a whole new use by using it as a decorative material.
 It can be used to create decorative details on photo frames, tea light holders and tiles.
 Nail varnish that can no longer be used to make your nails sparkle, can give some sparkle to many other things.
 It’s also a great product to use in sealing envelopes.
 Get creative with it.